NathanDiMauro/Dudo/server/README.md

 `{ playerId: string, action: string, amount: number, dice: number }`
 Example: `{ playerId: '3', action: 'raise', amount: 5, dice: 5 }`

+### Return bid format
+This object what the server will send to all clients once a bid has been made.
+It is very similar to the [bid format](#bid-format), however, it includes the players name.
+`{ playerId: string, playerName: string, action: string, amount: number, dice: number }`
+Example: `{ playerId: '3', playerName: 'Tom', action: 'raise', amount: 5, dice: 5 }`

 ## Client Emit Events

 ### Create a room